 If you’re in the mood for a more interactive experience, on select summer days, the park presents Ghost Town Alive, a sort of immersive theater experience around the land.

 Ghost Town really is the heart of Knott’s, from the shops to Butterfield Stagecoach to the train depot.
 Outside its boundaries, however, it too often resembles any other regional amusement park — with little in the way of theming.

 Obviously, I understand Knott’s doesn’t have Disney or Universal money, and I’m not such a purist that I become enraged at visible coaster supports.
 But after walking through Ghost Town, the Boardwalk and Fiesta Village sections come off as frustratingly ordinary.

-I had carved out a chunk of my day to sit down and eat at the famous Knott’s Chicken Dinner Restaurant.
+On my first visit in early 2020, I had carved out a chunk of my day to sit down and eat at the famous Knott’s Chicken Dinner Restaurant.
 It’s no stretch to say this is why the park exists.
 The adjacent shops and Ghost Town were developed to entertain guests as they waited for tables at the restaurant to open up.

 I’ve said before that I’m no high-minded food critic; I’m just an unadventurous, simple eater, the kind of guy who prefers his cheeseburgers plain, but for a simple fried chicken dinner, Knott’s provided a thoroughly unimpressive experience.

 The chicken crust needed more seasoning, the meat came off as dry and dull, and the only flavor from the mashed potatoes came from the pepper shaker.
 I can’t complain about the portion size, but what good is it having a big plate of bland food?

 Perhaps my hopes were set too high after getting my biscuit appetizers.
 These were absolutely perfect, and complemented by Knott’s signature boysenberry jam.